Marine benthic diatoms from Crete

 presence of numerous taxa belonging to the genus

-was listed in the samples collected in Sardegna, in Dalmatie, in Greece and in
+was listed in the samples collected in Sardegna, in Dalmatiea in Greece, in

-Crete (list diatoms Mediterranean Sea).
-In the whole of the samples collected on the littoral of these four countries, we have listed a total of 104 taxa
+Crete at Corfu and at Menorca (list diatoms Mediterranean Sea).
+In the whole of the samples collected on the littoral of these six countries, we have listed a total of 102 taxa

-belonging to the genus Mastogloia (see list Mastogloia from the Méditerranean Sea).
+belonging to the genus Mastogloia (see A check-list of the Mastogloia species from the Mediterranean area and list Mastogloia from the Méditerranean Sea).

 would be interesting to know if the presence in Crete of some diatom